Frequently Asked Questions (FAQs)

 Will parking facilities be provided at Purple Line stations?

 No new parking facilities will be built at Purple Line stations.
-Parking will only be available at those Purple Line stations which connect to Metrorail, where parking already exists.
+Parking will only be available at Purple Line stations that connect to Metrorail, where parking already exists.